nowsecure/node-applesign/README.md

 Author
 ------

-Sergi Alvarez aka pancake @ nowsecure.com
+Sergi Alvarez Capilla aka pancake @ nowsecure.com

 Program Dependencies
 --------------------

 * zip          - re-create IPA
 * unzip        - decompress IPA
 * codesign     - sign and verify binary with new entitlements and identity
 * security     - get entitlements from mobileprovision
+* insert_dylib - only if you want to use the -I,--insert flag

 Usage
 -----